syncfusion-content/maui-docs/MAUI/Polar-Charts/Axis/Ticklines.md

 ## Positioning the ticklines

-The positioning of tick lines inside or outside the chart area can be controlled using the [TickPosition]() property.
-By default, the tick lines are positioned `AxisElementPosition.Outside` the chart area.
+The tick lines can be positioned inside or outside the chart area using the [TickPosition]() property.
+[TickPosition]() property default value is `AxisElementPosition.Outside`.

-N> Polar chart supports TickPosition for secondary axis only.
+N> This is only applicable to the secondary axis of Polar chart.

 {% tabs %}